everx-labs/sdk-samples/low-level/node-js/core-api/multisig/README.md

 In order to do it, perform these steps:

-1. Make preparations.
+1. Make preparations for deploy.
 2. Deploy contract.
-3. Use deployed contract.
+3. Transfer tokens.

 Below we describe each of the steps in more detail.